AnyLog-co/documentation/Image Mapping.md

 # Image Mapping

-An AnyLog Operator node can host images locally on the node and transfer the images to a destination node upon request.
+An AnyLog Operator node can host images (or any type of ***blob*** data like videos, photos, voice etc.) locally on the node and transfer the images to a destination node upon request.
 The process of managing images is similar to the process of managing streaming data with an additional process to store the image locally.
 Logically, the image is considered as a column in the database that hosts the data.
 Physically, the table column includes an identifier of the image, and the image is hosted separately using one (or both)